YassineTk/tess/README.md

 - Gemma 3 local model or Anthropic API key

 ## Using Local Models (Alternative to Claude)
-⚠️**Please not that the docs integration for this part is still in progress**⚠️
+⚠️**Please note that the docs integration for this part is still in progress**⚠️

 You can use Tess with free local models instead of Claude: